 You do not drink shrubs straight out of the bottle.
 If you do, you will taste a very sweet and vinegary syrup.
 The shrub is meant to be combined with water, club soda or seltzer water for a refreshing drink.
 The original fruit beverage.

-My best advice to you when you follow my recipe for Pomegranate Shrub, is to use it as a starting point.
+Shrubs are definitely reliant on personal taste.
+So use my recipe for as a starting point.
 If you prefer more sugar, add it.
 Too sweet?
 Add more vinegar.
 Prefer more fruit?
 Add more.

 Shrubs can be combined with liquor, like vodka, gin, rum and tequila to make a fabulous cocktail.
 You can even add some to your champagne and sparkling wine to ring in the new year.

-You do not to serve your shrub with alcohol.
-Mix your pomegranate shrub with club soda or just water it down and serve it as is.
+You can also mix your shrub with club soda or just water it down and serve it as is.

 And if you like my labels, you can find my free pomegranate shrub labels here.